xzy3186/merger/README.md

 * PrintFrequency sets how often the program prints progress.
 * You can set InitalEvent and NumEvents to scan.
 It will scan all the events if these options are not provided.
 * You can select which vectors in the paass output to output.
 When you want to output vandle_vec_ for example, set VANDLE option to True
-* TimeWindow and TimeOffset are the time gate for pspmt channels.
+* TimeWindow and TimeOffset are the time gate for pspmt channels relative to the dynode single.
-* TimeWindowIon and TimeOffsetIon are the time gate for the front plastic.
+* TimeWindowIon and TimeOffsetIon are the time gate for the front plastic relative to the dynode single.
-* TimeWindowVeto and TimeOffsetVeto are the time gate for the veto detector.
+* TimeWindowVeto and TimeOffsetVeto are the time gate for the veto detector relative to the dynode single.
 * High/LowGainThreshold are the qdc threshold for the pspmt __anode__ channels.
 * High/LowGainOverflow are the qdc upper limit for the pspmt __anode__ channels.
 * You can apply calibration to the pspmt anode channels and calulated positions as a formular expression for the ROOT::TF1 class.